Acanthus wallpaper design by William Morris in light green and white

 Writing anything is an excercise in being articulate.
 I am interested in exploring the website's use as a space for writing in between the published book and the private journal.
 A website is both more public than one's private writings—people can visit and read them—and more private than social media—one has to travel to a webiste, seek it out or else stumble into it.
 Like a cozy shop, a website is a room with an unlocked door.
 Or a bound volume on a shelf at the library.
 Open and hidden.
 Self-contained but permeable.

-One of the temptations of social media is as a place to be found.
+One of the uses of social media—a use often particularly cited as a reason why one simply must engage in platform x or y—is as a place to be found.
 In an era when we are not calling at each other's doors or calling on the phone, a website can be a place to make oneself available.
-Like a post office box, it is a way besides maintaining a physical address to settle or hold a location in the world.
+Like maintaining a post office box, it is an option that sits between publishing one's home address and living completely off the grid.
 Having a website, I can say: "Here is where you can find me."

 I am interested in play and learning.
 I have been curious about and desiring to step one foot into coding for a long time and mintaining a website is a way for me to indulge in learning new things (internet protocol, HTML, CSS, &c) with a practical result—a place of my own to host my writings and contact information—in a nonacademic, nonprofessional context.